salahdin/AirtimeManagmentSystem/README.md

 go to https://smsgateway.rbsoft.org/ and create an account then insert api key on your application.

-follow the insturctions on rbsoft websie.
+follow the insturctions on rbsoft website.